pagkly/Zed/Investopedia3/Price Controls.md

 -   At best, price controls are only effective on an extremely short-term basis.
 -   Over the long term, price controls can lead to problems such as shortages, rationing, inferior product quality, and black markets.

-Over the long term, price controls inevitably lead to problems such as [shortages](https://www.investopedia.com/terms/s/shortage.asp), [rationing](https://www.investopedia.com/terms/r/rationing.asp), deterioration of product quality, and [black markets](https://www.investopedia.com/terms/b/blackmarket.asp) that arise to supply the price-controlled goods through unofficial channels.
+Over the long term, price controls inevitably lead to problems such as [[shortages]](https://www.investopedia.com/terms/s/shortage.asp), [[rationing]](https://www.investopedia.com/terms/r/rationing.asp), deterioration of product quality, and [[black markets]](https://www.investopedia.com/terms/b/blackmarket.asp) that arise to supply the price-controlled goods through unofficial channels.

 Examples in the United States are the price controls set on gasoline during the Nixon administration, which eventually led to major shortages in supply and long, slow lines at gas pumps.